What Are The Different Types of Paints And Its Applications

 - Can tolerate small amounts of moisture prior to application as it absorbs moisture.

 - Takes less time to dry.

 - Does not require a pre-treatment

-- Lower sheen finish when compared to oil-based paints.
+- Lower sheen finishes when compared to oil-based paints.

 - Less tolerable to different variations in weather conditions.

-Oil based paints use an organic solvent typically a mineral turpentine.
+Oil-based paints use an organic solvent typically the mineral turpentine.

 - Good for high moisture rooms.

 - Brushstrokes fill themselves-no strokes seen appearing smooth finish.

 - Less flexible, likely to crack, become dry, and brittle over time.